10 Best Lead Generation for December 2025

 Risk Factors

-- Sensitivity to local economic cycles
+- Sensitivity to economic downturns affecting small business advertising budgets

 Stock #2: LegalZoom.com, Inc. (LZ)